Avoid Injury with these Pilates Exercises for Runners

 These Pilates exercises and stretches for runners can help balance the muscular emphasis of running and avoid injury.
 Start in neutral alignment, ensuring that your ears, shoulders and hips are aligned.
 If standing, make sure that your hips, knees and feet are also aligned.

-SPINAL ROTATION – Chest opener and spinal mobilizer – Lie on your side with knees bent and palms together reaching away from shoulders.
+Spinal rotation is a chest opener and spinal mobilizer.
+Lie on your side with knees bent and palms together reaching away from shoulders.
 Lift the top hand up to the ceiling and then with eyes on the fingers, continue opening the chest to the ceiling.
 Release the shoulder away from the ear, breathe into the sides and back of the rib cage and feel the chest opening.
 You may need support for your head (a small pillow or pad) if you feel that your neck is uncomfortable.
 Move and breathe in and out of this position a few times allowing the stretch across the chest.

-PSOAS STRETCH – (knee to chest with leg reach) – Lie on your back with a folded towel under your sacrum.
+PSOAS STRETCH – A great way to stretch your psoas muscle is to bring your knee to your chest with an opposite leg reach.
+Lie on your back with a folded towel under your sacrum.
 Pull one leg in to chest and let other leg release into the floor, allowing a stretch across the front of the hip.
 Breathe in this position allowing for the opening of the hip flexors.
 Take arm overhead (same arm as extended leg) to get a stretch higher into the psoas.

 Start on all fours and articulate your spine, tail to head into a flexed position (the “angry Halloween cat” shape) and breathe while stretching the spine.
 Then, articulate the spine vertebrae by vertebrae from tail to head back to your neutral spine (ears, shoulders and hips aligned).
 Release tension in neck and shoulders in flexed position and breathe as you move.